zoharbabin/ai-hackerspace-chat-chronicles/README.md

 ## Acknowledgments 💝

-- Built with Roo-Cline
+- Built with Roo-Cline, ChatGPT and @zoharbabin
 - Visualization libraries: Chart.js and D3.js
 - Tailwind CSS for styling
-- All contributors and users of this project

 ---